solana-labs/solana/book/src/proposals/bankless-leader.md

 While a validator only needs to reassemble the block and replay execution of well formed entries.
-For transactions that have low execution costs, the leader does 3x more memory operations than the validator.
+For transactions that have low execution costs, the leader does 3x more memory operations before any bank execution than the validator.

 ## Execution Key